Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB/ncnn/README.md

 else:
     return confidences, locations
 ```
+Then you can generate the onnx model like **version-RFB-320_ncnn.onnx** in onnx directory.
+(You need to rename your model when convert.)

-* The exported onnx model may contains many redundant operators such as Shape, Gather and Unsqueeze that is not supported in ncnn
+* But the exported onnx model may contains many redundant operators such as Shape, Gather and Unsqueeze that is not supported in ncnn.

 ```
 Shape not supported yet!